 1. Flexible structure

 Creating an intuitive structure for your employee onboarding is essential.
 New employees who attend a well-structured onboarding program are found to be 69% more likely to remain at the company up to three years.
-Onboarding programs can take many forms, but since all of our tribal knowledge already lives everywhere we work through Guru, it was a no-brainer to house our new hire processes in Guru as well.
+Onboarding programs can take many forms, but since all of our company knowledge already lives everywhere we work through Guru, it was a no-brainer to house our new hire processes in Guru as well.
 That way, new hires (or not-so-new hires – shouldn’t everyone have continuous access to day-one information like commuter benefits or gym memberships?) can revisit all onboarding knowledge through Guru, rather than having to navigate to a separate solution.

 Guru’s web application’s tiered structure is ideal for organizing all kinds of knowledge, including onboarding materials.
 Check out the example below to see how our Customer Success team approaches onboarding.
 We house all onboarding knowledge for every CS role in one place.
 From that location, new hires can drill down into the specifics of their particular role.
 Within the CSM-specific Board, we organize all the knowledge CSMs need to complete onboarding in separate Cards, like CSM - Week 3.
 We break out role responsibilities, the overall goals of onboarding, tasks, and reading materials for a new hire’s first 12 weeks at Guru.